Invest in The Yogi Trademark Movie

 The Yogi Trademark Synopsis

-Jo, mom blogger and single parent of a precocious four year old, is always one more “like” or “follow” away from happiness.
+Jo, mom blogger and single parent of a precocious five-year-old, is always one more “like” or “follow” away from happiness.
 She gets “the break she’s always deserved” when Vanity Magazine assigns her to publicly blog about her experience at a physically grueling eight-week yoga teacher training retreat.

-Out of shape, fearlessly ambitious, and in no need of personal growth – Jo lies to her baby daddy, her editor and dysfunctional family, turning the lifestyle blog assignment into an investigative exposé revealing dark secrets behind the cult-like retreat’s charismatic leader.
+Out of shape, fearlessly ambitious, and in no need of personal growth – Jo lies to her daughters father, her editor and dysfunctional family, turning the lifestyle blog assignment into an investigative exposé revealing dark secrets behind the cult-like retreat’s charismatic leader.

 Deep undercover, she succumbs to the guru’s unconventional, humiliating and surprisingly effective directives until she becomes so competent in her yoga that she sets, yet another, different, shiny new goal – to be a world famous competitive yogi.